solidusio/solidus/guides/orders/payment-states.md

 The following is a list of the available payment states:

 - `balance_due`: This state indicates that a payment on the order is required.
+  The order's `payment_total` value is less than its `total` value.
-- `failed`: This state indicates that at least one payment for the order failed.
+- `failed`: This state indicates that the most recent payment for the order failed.
-- `credit_owed`: This state indicates that the order has been paid for in excess of its total.
+- `credit_owed`: This state indicates that the order has been paid for in excess The order's `payment_total` value is greater than its `total` value.
-- `paid`: This state indicates that the order has been paid for in full.
-All of the `Spree::Payment`s on the order have been satisfied.
+- `paid`: This state indicates that the order has been paid for in full and no credited is owed.
+- `void`: This state indicates that the order has been canceled.
+No credit is owed, no balance is due, and the order has not been paid for.

 For more information about `Spree::Payment`s and the Solidus payments system, see the [Payments][payments] documentation.